 In the IIE Bachelor of Social Science degree offered at IIE MSA, you can start the exciting journey of learning about your society and how you are shaped.
 It provides a platform for you to develop a quality of mind towards understanding not only how the society shapes humans but also how human actions collectively define the nature and character of their society.
 You will learn, from various sociological perspectives, how to analyse social problems in the society and how best policymakers may design appropriate interventions for the growth and development of the society.

 You can choose from a variety of complementary units both in the sociology programme and other cross-listing units in Philosophy, Development Studies, Criminology, Communication, and other units in the Faculty of Social and Health Sciences, as well as non-Social Science units.

 To study Sociology you can enrol for the IIE Bachelor of Social Science degree with a study area in Sociology, offered at IIE MSA.

 Following completion of your three-year Bachelor’s degree, you can articulate into the IIE MSA Bachelor of Social Science Honours, and subsequently, a research IIE Master of Philosophy, both with a specialisation in Sociology.
 Both these IIE degrees are offered at IIE MSA.

-Completing your IIE Bachelor of Social Science at IIE MSA, with a specialisation in Sociology, will help you build a successful career in the following career opportunities:
+Completing your IIE Bachelor of Social Science at IIE MSA, with a specialisation in Sociology studies, will help you build a successful career in the following career opportunities:

 A postgraduate degree in Sociology also equips you to take up teaching and research positions in universities and other institutions of higher learning as well as research institutes such as the Human Science Research Council, among others.